 Eligibility for Blended Retirement System

-- are a cadet or a midshipman attending a service academy as of December 31st, 2017, or if you are in the Reserve Officer Training Program, and have a signed contract as of December 31, 2017, you’re also grandfathered under the legacy retirement system.
+- Are a cadet or a midshipman attending a service academy as of December 31st, 2017, or if you are in the Reserve Officer Training Program (ROTC) and have a signed contract as of December 31, 2017, you’re also grandfathered under the legacy retirement system.

 - If your commissioning date or when you will be placed in pay status occurs after the 2018 opt-in window, you’ll have 30 days upon commissioning to opt-in to the BRS.
 If you enter an academy or sign your service contract on or after January 1st, 2018, your retirement plan will be the BRS.